andr-ew/wrms/README.md

 ### 1.1

-- get < 0 params in there sheesh
+- get more than 0 params in there sheesh
     - input mixer
     - param per control for midi mapping
+    - ?
 - wrms mods (!!!)
 - wrms mod synth engine combos